Discovery and History of an Electron in an Atom

 The cathode rays are made up of particles of a certain mass and some energy:

-In 1909, American physicist R. Millikan measured the charge of an electron using negatively charged oil droplets.
+American physicist R. Millikan measured the charge of an electron using negatively

 Charge of electron (e) is 1.60X10-19C